About the Host School

 About the A Level Centre

-The CIE Centre was established in 2005 and has166 students in the programme.
-We have 9 foreign teaching staff and10 Chinese teachers.
+The CIE Centre was established in 2005 and we have 11 expatriate teaching staff and10 Chinese teachers.
 We place a high value on the student/parent/teacher relationship which is critical to the success of our students.
 Students are hardworking, well disciplined, participate in a range of academic and non-academic activities and are extremely focused on excellent exam results and entry to world class universities.

 We have access to excellent resources provided by the Host School, including science laboratories, IT suites, studios, lecture theatres, study rooms and teachers' rooms.
 A variety of clubs are run within the centre including: sports activities, a volunteer group, a robot competition and aerobics competition.

 Frequent lesson observations mean that staff are 'on top of things' at all times.
 Assessment and tests are frequently given to students and monitored by Subject Leaders or the Centre Principal.

 What is really fascinating is being able to experience and understand the rich Chinese culture through our close working relationship with local staff and students.

 Zhangjiagang is known for being cleaner than most cities in China, and it certainly lives up to its reputation as a very pleasant and orderly city.
 Most of Zhangjiagang is accessible on foot.
 The streets are well‐maintained and all major roads are marked with signs in Pinyin.

 Accommodation is available on campus or off campus and cost of living is very reasonable.
 Staff tend to live a quiet life during weekday evenings.
 There are good places in town to eat and a wide range of shops and local markets.
 Larger towns and cities are easily reached from Zhangjiagang, such as Suzhou, Wuxi and Nanjing.

 For further information about the city, please see: